Hit246/carrercraftai/PROJECT_REPORT.md

 *   Supporting secure user authentication and tiered subscription plans.
 *   Delivering an intuitive and responsive user interface for both job seekers and recruiters.
 *   Leveraging Firebase and Genkit for a scalable, serverless backend and AI integration.
+*   Equipping recruiters with advanced tools like AI Candidate Matcher and team management.
+*   Providing a comprehensive admin panel for user management and subscription approval.

 ### 3.3 Feasibility Study